akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “A fortnight.
 Perhaps less,” Godfrey replied.
 He reached out as if to touch her hand, then remembered the eyes of the court and pulled back.
 “I will return with the speed of a courier.”

-Young Mathilda smiled, a sharp, knowing look.
+Young Matilda smiled, a sharp, knowing look.
 “He will write to you, sister.
 I shall see to the ink and parchment myself.”

 ---